 However, a direct quantification of the outflow from the pool can only be based on successive inventories of products in use - this is quite resource-demanding and requires extensive data.
 In Switzerland, no such inventories were made.
 An alternative way for the quantification of the outflow is the calculation with a model using a "First Order Decay", as described in IPCC (2014).
 This model estimates the outflow from the pool based on the size of the pool and the product life expectancies (half-lives).
+It is assumed that the outflow is instantly oxidised.

-Only semi-finished wood products (SFWP), i.e. sawnwood, wood-based panels and paper and paperboard, can be accounted for (see Figure 2.8.2 in IPCC 2014).
+Only semi-finished wood products (SFWP), i.e. sawnwood, wood panels and paper and paperboard, can be accounted for (see Figure 2.8.2 in IPCC 2014).
 Finished products (e.g. furniture, floors, beams, books etc.) do not enter the estimations.